status-im/react-native-status-keycard/README.md

 ### Manual installation

-Android is the only platform supported by now.
+Both iOS and Android are supported

 #### Android